hnbeck/ECGraphEditor/README.md

 More details to come.

+## Known issues

+As of pre alpha, there are bugs ;)
+But this is important to note:
+- the Neo4j database shall have at least one node, empty databases cannot be handled
+- all nodes shall have at least one label and one property
+- edge properties will be ignored so far

 ## License and copyright
 Plese refer to the "LICENSE" file in this directory.
 Copyright of used libraries and packages as well as for Neo4j is hold by their owners.